Navigating the virtual realm

 We are the only private hosting company located in the country other than Ethio Telecom.
 Most of them even buy from somebody else and sell it.

-When webs are hosted on servers near the user, the distance the signal needs to travel before reaching the end user is longer; hence, perceivably affecting the user experience.
+When webs are hosted on servers far from the user, the distance the signal needs to travel before reaching the end user is longer; hence, perceivably affecting the user experience.
 That has a lot of latency in addition to the problems from the international gateway.

 The other is we provide a complete set of hosting services.